ringcentral/engage-voice-api-docs/docs/users/agents/index.md

 # Agent Basics

 Managing agents and automatically syncing them with your user management tools can be automated via the API.
-This article covers the basics oof creating, reading, updating deleting Agents.
+This article covers the basics of creating, reading, updating deleting Agents.

-Of note, Agents must be associated with an Agent Group so yuo neeed to have at least one Agent Group configured before managing Agents.
+Of note, Agents must be associated with an Agent Group so you need to have at least one Agent Group configured before managing Agents.
 See [Agent Groups](../agent-groups) for more.

 ## Create Agent